Passive Beam Shaping via Binary-Coded Apertures: Passive Beam Shaping via Fixed-Aperture 1-Bit Spatial Mask

 then

 \end{lemma} \textit{Proof:} See Appendix~\ref{app:proof_lemma1}.

-Lemma~\ref{lem:TT} shows that the cosine-threshold construction activates asymptotically half of the available elements, i.e., an approximately $50\%$ aperture fill factor.
-Condition~\eqref{eq:irrational_condition} excludes only degenerate cases in which the element spacing, wavelength, and steering geometry produce a phase increment that is exactly rational relative to the $\pi$-periodic sign structure of the cosine threshold.
-For almost all choices of $\theta_T$, $\theta_I$, $d_0$, and $\lambda$, the ratio in \eqref{eq:irrational_condition} is irrational; moreover, small perturbations in angle, frequency, or fabrication break exact commensurability.
-This behavior is illustrated in Fig.~\ref{fig:lemma2_illustration}(a) for $\theta_I=60^\circ$ and $\theta_T=-30^\circ$.
-For this configuration, the thinning ratio $\eta_M$ remains close to $0.5$ even for moderate aperture sizes and converges toward $0.5$ by $M\approx 70$.
+Lemma~\ref{lem:TT} shows that the cosine-threshold construction activates asymptotically half of the available locations for generic steering geometries.
+Condition~\eqref{eq:irrational_condition} excludes only degenerate cases where the phase increment is exactly commensurate with the $\pi$-periodic sign structure of the cosine threshold.
+Fig.~\ref{fig:lemma2_illustration}(a) illustrates Lemma~\ref{lem:TT} by showing that the ON fraction (thinning ratio) $\eta_M$ converges toward $0.5$ as the number of elements increases for a representative steering geometry.